Understanding the Interstate Bridge Replacement Program

 Program Timeline

-The IBR program team is working in collaboration with local, state, federal and tribal partners and the community to complete the following work over the next four years.
+The IBR Program team is working in collaboration with local, state, federal and tribal partners and the community to complete the following work since the Program began in 2019.

 Understanding the Federal Environmental Review Process